klausman/armapadocs/content/mods/ace_medical/index.md

 the "pop one and you're up" magic stick.
 Instead, it bumps up the heart rate for ten seconds, and increases the frequency of the wakeup checks (they normally only happen every 15 seconds).
-For patients in cardiac arrest, it is strongly recommended to apply epinephrine and CPR at the same time.
+For patients in cardiac arrest, it is strongly recommended to perform CPR, immediately administer epinephrine, and then do more CPR.

 Morphine has also lost a lot of magic.
 Its effects happen over a much longer time (typically 10-30 minutes).
 Thus it makes almost no sense to use several of